MichaelMKKelly/LocalDeck-Light-Switch-Mount/README.md

 I used a small 5v power supply with a max output of 2.4A.
 Please note that the LocalDeck original PSU is rated at 3A.
 During testing I noted it didn't get much over an amp (maybe 1.2A at most) to be sure I also limited the brightness of the LEDS (main power consumer) to 80% brightness in firmware. at 80% brightness they use about 50% power

-I used Wago Connectors on both the 230v and the 5v circuits to ensure a solid connection which making it easy to disconnect and also add additional things later (will cover ideas later)
+I used Wago Connectors on both the 230v and the 5v circuits to ensure a solid connection which making it easy to disconnect and also add additional things later.

 ![12](wiring-in-place.png)